spikeekips/mitum-doc/readthedocs/docs/network/designing-network.rst

 By designing data and policy, the designer can build and launch his/her own model of network.

 For example, the designer want to build currency model in mitum.
-He/Her can define several currency and it's related data and add additional policy.
+He/Her can define several currencies and it's related data and add additional policy.

 Data types: